nasa/nos3/docs/wiki/STF_ConOps.md

 The spacecraft operator should also monitor the health and status of the spacecraft during the pass.
 Essentially, each pass should begin with confirming the spacecraft mode and general health, and then proceed to sending commands to change the state of the spacecraft or its onboard experiments.
 This latter category also includes downlinking data from the spacecraft to the ground, which is likely what will comprise the bulk of most passes.

-Near the end of the pass, the spacecraft operator should disable the spacecraft radio.
+Near the end of the pass, the spacecraft operator should disable the spacecraft radio transmitter.
 After the pass, the spacecraft operator should also kickoff any procedures needed to process the telemetry and files received during the pass.

 ### Contingency Operations